sasa1977/site_encrypt/README.md

 ### Local development

 A basic demo Phoenix project is available [here](https://github.com/sasa1977/site_encrypt/tree/master/phoenix_demo).
-The commit which adds the support for local development can be found [here](https://github.com/sasa1977/site_encrypt/commit/412d640b73e88a2fccea8af3aa87acb32001b4eb).

 In a nutshell, you need to do the following things: